Next Steps

 • No mime and a maximum of one prop.

-• The monologue should be delivered as if speaking to someone slightly off-camera (i.e. NOT directly to the camera) and shot in a single take, no editing, please.
+• The monologue should be delivered as if speaking to someone slightly off-camera (i.e. NOT directly to the camera, but 6″ to a foot to the left or right of the lens) and shot in a single take, no editing, please.
+(Note that you can do as many takes as you like to find the best version of this monologue!)

 PLEASE NOTE: Though you only need ONE monologue for the video audition, you should prepare TWO monologues.
-You will need to present a different one for the in-person Acting workshop.
+You will need to present a different one for call backs.

 Please feel free to get together with your colleagues to help each other out with recording, creating, playing.